Rightpoint/UniversalAdapter/README.md

 ```

-This method "adapts" the `UniversalAdapter` to the appropriate adapter for the `ViewGroup` passed.
+This method "converts" the `UniversalAdapter` to the appropriate adapter for the `ViewGroup` passed.
 If it cannot find a more specific adapter, it utilizes a `ViewGroupAdapter`, which adds all views from the adapter to a `ViewGroup`.

 ### Merged Adapter